KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-PublicTransit by thariq-shanavas](https://github.com/thariq-shanavas/MMM-PublicTransit)

+1. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-1. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
+2. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
-2. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
+3. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Recommendation: There is no CHANGELOG file.
+5. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-5. Recommendation: There is no CODE_OF_CONDUCT file.
+6. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-6. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+7. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

 1. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
 Run `gh slimify --all` in the repository for details.
 2. Information: There are updates for 3 dependencie(s):
    - @stylistic/eslint-plugin   ^5.7.0  →   ^5.7.1
-   - cspell                     ^9.6.0  →   ^9.6.1
+   - cspell                     ^9.6.0  →   ^9.6.2
    - globals                   ^17.0.0  →  ^17.1.0
 3. ESLint issues:
    - package.json: Line 27, Column 5: Invalid contributors: item 0 is invalid; it should be a person object with at least a `name` (rule: package-json/valid-contributors)